How Covid-19 crisis triggered digital innovation in pharma industry?

 Euris can also support Life Sciences industry in patient-centric solutions (Patient Relationship Management), while assuring compliance and user friendliness.
 Here is a non-exhaustive list of PRM solutions for pharmaceutical and medical devices companies:

-- Host & Manage personal health data
+- Hosting & Management of personal health data

 - Global Compliance with worldwide data regulations like GDPR, ISO, HDS, HIPAA and CSL (China Cybersecurity Law).

 - Regular visits or conference calls

 - Access education space according to patient category